ranga27/shipment-client-api/README.md

   - Get Shipments by ID
   - Get Packages by ID
   - Update Shipment
-    - Update Vehicle Type
-    - Add Package to the Shipment
+  - Add Package to a Shipment
-  - Remove a Package from Shipment
+  - Remove a Package from a Shipment
 - Reporting
   - Shipments & Packages associated with a specific Supplier <-> Buyer pair
   - Carbon emissions for a specific supplier
-  - Most efficient supplier with respect to carbon emissions
+  - The most efficient supplier for carbon emissions

 ## API endpoints
-These endpoints allow you to handle management of shipments, packages and reporting on their attributes
+These endpoints allow you to handle the management of shipments packages and report on their attributes

-## Constrains
+## Constraints
 - No backend DB is used.
-Instead filesystem is used for ease of simplicity.
+Instead, I have used the filesystem is used for ease of simplicity.
 - Creation of empty shipments is not allowed.
-To create a shipment its mandatory to add at least one existing package, hence a package should be created first.
+To create a shipment, adding at least one existing package is mandatory.
+Hence it would be best to create a package before creating a shipment.

 ## Test Data
-Test data is provided for testing funcitonality of individual modules
+I have provided Test data for testing the functionality of individual modules.

 ## Assumptions
 - Shipment & Package Data is available in JSON format
 - Each shipment & each package are associated with a unique ID
-- For Train Packages distances, distance are mutually exclusive since its associated with a package and not shipment.
+- For Train Packages distances, distance are mutually exclusive since it's associated with a package and not shipment.

 ## Backlog/Roadmap
 - Updating an existing package within a shipment
+- Updating vehicle type in a shipment & associated validations

 ## TODO
 - [ ] Error Handling
 - [ ] Improve Function Documentation